jasa/oocd-tool/README.md

 Define custom sections as needed using python syntax for [configparser.ExtendedInterpolation](https://docs.python.org/3/library/configparser.html)
 A default .openocd-tool directory with example files is create in the home dir (at first run).
 Can be overwritten on command line with a '-c'.

 config.xx: keys can be defined as desired.
-They can be specified with full path or none, they are prefix with the default configuration folder if no path is given.
+They can be specified with full path or none, they are prefix with the default configuration directory if no path is given.

+Use forward slashes in config files on windows.

 `openocd-tool [-c openocd-tool.cfg]  <action>   /some_path/elffile`